zkutalik/ssimp_software/docu/manual.md

 An executable example is:

-`bin/ssimp --gwas gwas/small.random.csv --ref ref/small.vcf.sample.vcf.gz --out output.txt`
+`ssimp --gwas gwas/small.random.txt --ref ref/small.vcf.sample.vcf.gz --out output.txt`

+Where `ssimp` is the newest version in the `compiled/` folder.

 ## Options
 [//]: -------------------------------